mrwillihog/unified/README.md

 # Unified

-Unified is a gem for parsing unified diff files into usable diff files.
+Unified is a gem for parsing unified diff files into plain old Ruby objects.

 ## Installation